Physical Therapy (DPT)

 Three recommendations are required, including a recommendation from an instructor, a practicing physical therapist and a professional.
 We cannot accept recommendations from family members, friends, religious personnel, coaches, politicians or people for whom you provided childcare since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.

 Applicants must take the GRE within 5 years before the application deadline.
 The PTCAS GRE score code is: 1610.
 We look for minimum scores of 150 (verbal reasoning), 144 (quantitative reasoning), and 4.0 (analytical writing).
+Applicants can take the GRE multiple times and the highest score in each section will be used.

 Accepted students who wish to enroll must submit a non-refundable $750 enrollment deposit by the date indicated in the letter offering admission.
 This deposit is applied to the first term bill.